moconn68/rust_todo/README.md

 # rust_todo: A Simple Rust CLI To-Do List Tool 📝

-## Disclaimer ⚠️

-This tool is written as a hobby project for the purpose of my Rust learning and is not intended to be used at scale in a production environment.
-I make no guarantees about the functionality or security of this software.

 ## About ℹ️

 This is a simple CLI application that acts as a To-Do list manager.
 I created this as my first Rust project in order to learn the basics of the language as well as work through best-practices such as project structure and testing.